OHNLP/MedXN/README.md

 ```
 ant download_medtagger
 ```
 This will download a `MedTagger.jar` to a newly created `dist` directory.
-Then, install MedTagger v1.0.3 locally:
+Then, install MedTagger v1.0.3 in your local maven repo (typically `.m2`):
 ```
 mvn install:install-file -Dfile=dist/MedTagger.jar -DgroupId=org.ohnlp.medtagger -DartifactId=MedTagger -Dversion=1.0.3 -Dpackaging=jar
 ```

-To install MedXN, build the jar file using:
+To build MedXN, build the jar file using:
 ```
 mvn clean install
 ```
-If it runs smoothly, you will see `MedXN-1.0.2-SNAPSHOT-shaded.jar` under `target`.
+If it goes smoothly, you will see `MedXN-{$version}-SNAPSHOT-shaded.jar` under `target`.

 To further build a distributable directory, use the ant script: